Rebecca Blank

 Rebecca Margaret Blank (September 19, 1955 – February 17, 2023) was an American economist and academic administrator.
-She was chancellor of the University of Wisconsin–Madison from 2013 to 2022.
+She was the ninth chancellor of the University of Wisconsin–Madison from 2013 to 2022.
 She served in several senior roles in the United States Department of Commerce during the presidency of Barack Obama, including more than a year as acting United States Secretary of Commerce.

 Personal life and background

 Blank was born on September 19, 1955, in Columbia, Missouri, and grew up in Roseville, Minnesota.
 She graduated summa cum laude from the University of Minnesota with a degree in economics and earned a Ph.D. in economics from the Massachusetts Institute of Technology.

 Blank married Hanns Kuttner in 1994, and they had a daughter.

 In 2022, Blank fell ill while vacationing in Europe, and was subsequently diagnosed with pancreatic cancer.
 She died at a hospice facility in Fitchburg, Wisconsin, on February 17, 2023, at the age of 67.